okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 * The **Add policy** button wasn't disabled for Org Admins, who don't have permission to create authorization server policies.
 (OKTA-127450)
 * Some requests to `/oauth2/v1/authorize` with the `state` parameter incorrectly returned an error.
 (OKTA-130916)
-* When an ID token was minted for a custom authorization server from a request to `/oauth2/:authorizationServerId/v1/token`, an app sign-on event wasn't generated.
+* When an ID token was minted for a custom authorization server, an app sign-on event wasn't generated.
 (OKTA-134554)

 ### Does Your Org Have This Change Yet?